RTEMS/rtems-docs/eng/req/items.rst

 Glossary Group Item Type
 ^^^^^^^^^^^^^^^^^^^^^^^^

-This type refines the :ref:`SpecTypeGlossaryItemType` though the ``glossary-type`` attribute if the value is ``group``.
+This type refines the :ref:`SpecTypeGlossaryItemType` through the ``glossary-type`` attribute if the value is ``group``.
 This set of attributes specifies a glossary group.
 All explicit attributes shall be specified.
 The explicit attributes for this type are: